 A Coarse Grind Size

-your brew time can be adjusted but this can only compensate for so much.
-If you are using you favorite coffee beans you want to avoid that as much as possible.
+your brew time can be adjusted, but this can only compensate for so much.
+If you are using your favorite coffee beans, you want to avoid that as much as possible.

 One way of doing so is to grind in small quantities at a time and aim for a consistent grind size.
 This way you will have more control than grinding a large amount all at once.